jaolsen7/commerce-sequelize-api/README.md

 ## Description

 This project demonstrates my knowledge of creating a back-end database using express routes and Sequelize, as demonstrated through an Insomnia walkthrough video.
+It uses the mySQL models that have a theme of "commerce".
 Technology involved JavaScript, NodeJS, MySQL2, Sequelize, Dotenv, Express, Insomnia

 ## Installation